mahdeslami11/STARGAN-VC/README(faraji).md

-## Also, in the future we can work on these parts to make the stars work better ✔
+## Also, in the future we can work on these parts to make the STARGAN-VC work better ✔

 Identification of the speaker